elsahv/laughing-coyote-dev-astro/notes.md

--3/5/24
+-3/5/24 (use for git commits!!)
--IP:MOVE TEST TO REAL COMP
--IP:APPLY CARDS, MARKDOWN TO: TEMPLATE AND ABOUT SECTION
+-CURRENTLY:APPLY TEST 2ND CARD FOR TEMPLATE AND ABOUT SECTION

 - todo: button wrapper
 - todo useState moonburger